The Amazing Adventures of Kavalier & Clay: Reception

 The Amazing Adventures of Kavalier & Clay won the Pulitzer Prize for Fiction in 2001 and received widespread critical acclaim.

 Bret Easton Ellis named it "one of the three great books of [his] generation", and The New York Review of Books deemed it Chabon's magnum opus.
 The Guardian critic Stephanie Merritt placed it "alongside the best of recent American fiction".
 Daniel Mendelsohn and Claude Lalumière both identified the novel as a potential Great American Novel.
 In The New York Times, Ken Kalfus praised the novel as "a comic epic" and "a novel of towering achievement".

 The novel was featured on Entertainment Weeklys end-of-decade "best-of" list.
 In 2019, The Guardian ranked it 57th on its list of the best books of the 21st century, and in 2024, it placed 16th on The New York Times 100 Best Books of the 21st Century list, with Andrew Sean Greer calling it "the century's first masterpiece".

 The novel was nominated for the 2000 National Book Critics Circle Award and the 2001 PEN/Faulkner Award for Fiction.

 Adaptations

 Film

 Producer Scott Rudin bought the screen rights to The Amazing Adventures of Kavalier & Clay for Paramount Pictures based on a one-and-a-half page pitch before the novel had been published.
 (Rudin was involved with the novel so early on that his name appears in the acknowledgments to its first edition.)
 After the book was published, Chabon was hired to write the screen adaptation.
 In July 2002, it was reported that the process had taken 16 months and six drafts, none of which pleased Rudin.
-"It's like those arcade games where a gopher head pops out", Chabon said at the time.
-"I fix this and then another head pops out."
-Rudin explained that his problems with the drafts often derived from scenes in the book he wanted kept in the film and which Chabon, "incredibly unprecious about his work", had cut.

 In their 2002 "It List", Entertainment Weekly declared Kavalier & Clay the year's "It Script", publishing a short excerpt from the screenplay.
-Chabon told the publication, "a lot of things about the book are really a pain in the neck [to adapt]...
-The story takes place over this huge span of time.
-There's an 11-year gap in the middle when we don't see the characters at all.
-I wrote the first draft of the screenplay from memory, as if there were no novel at all and I were just remembering a story that I had heard...
-Much less time passes in the movie than in the book.
-It's really just the period of the war."
 While at that point, the film was in active pre-production (with Sydney Pollack attached to direct and Jude Law in talks to play Kavalier); by late 2004, Chabon had declared the film project "very much dead".